 If this route interests you, consider requesting a cash offer from HomeLight’s Simple Sale platform.
-Rather than do the work of pricing your home and staging it for the market, you will answer a few questions, such as how much work the home needs and how soon you plan to sell, so we can learn a little bit more about your situation.
+Simple Sale connects you to the largest network of cash buyers in the U.S. Rather than do the work of pricing your home and staging it for the market, you will answer a few questions, such as how much work the home needs and how soon you plan to sell, so we can learn a little bit more about your situation.

-Within 48 hours, we’ll provide you with a full cash offer with the ability to close in as little as 10 days.
+Within a week, we’ll provide you with a full cash offer with the ability to close in as little as 10 days.

 Going this route provides you with a low-stress selling experience that’s much quicker than most transactions that require financing.
-Instead of debating your selling price or possibly going through multiple price reductions, you could be well on your way to that new beautiful neighborhood or spacious two-story with the quiet home office.
+Instead of debating your selling price or possibly going through multiple price reductions, you could be well on your way to that new neighborhood with the backyard pergola or a spacious two-story with a quiet home office.

 Header Image Source: (Imagenet/ Shutterstock)